-- 2. Enter the new password twice. - 3.
-Click Apply.
+- 2. Enter the new password twice.

+- To restore the factory default values, select the Yes radio button.See Label on page 9 for default values.

+- 4. Click Apply.

 Note: After changing the password, you will be required to log in again to continue the configuration.
 If you have backed up the gateway settings previously, create a new backup so that the saved settings file includes the updated password.